 Concerns with Dog Seizures or Epilepsy

-After 17+ years of working with issues involving seizures in dogs, or troublesome and epilepsy related neurological events, we have attained our fair share of valuable information on the subject – that any owner of a dog with seizure issues should know.
-When people call about dog seizures and epilepsy, they often express the desire, if possible, to avoid the need for medications like Phenobarbitol or Potassium Bromide, as they’re known to carry potentially harsh side effects.
+With nearly 2 decades experience with issues involving seizures in dogs, or troublesome epilepsy-related neurological type events, NZYMES has acquired our fair share of valuable information on the subject – that any owner of a dog with seizure issues should know.
+When people call about dog seizures and epilepsy, they often express the desire, if possible, to avoid the need for medications like Phenobarbital or Potassium Bromide, as they’re known to carry potentially harsh side effects.
 These medications also can make your dog seriously lethargic, which is no fun for the dog or you.
 Remember this fact; A dog can have a seizure for any number of reasons, but having a seizure may not indicate that the dog has actual epilepsy.
-If finding HELP is high on your priority list, the following LINKS will be helpful.

 Foundational Issues that can Cause Seizure Problems in Dogs: